Just for Laughs: 2024 cancellation and uncertain future

-TV shows
+TV shows and other

+In addition to the festivals themselves, Just for Laughs also develops, produces, and distributes other forms of comedy entertainment, from stand-up specials and variety shows to sitcoms and reality television.

-Tapings from festival performances have been featured in Just for Laughs-branded television programs and specials, which have aired on channels such as CBC Television, Radio-Canada, The Comedy Network (including the original Just for Laughs series, as well as a new series that premiered in 2012, Just for Laughs: All Access), and TVA.
+For instance, tapings from festival performances have been featured in Just for Laughs-branded television programs and specials, which have aired on channels such as CBC Television, Radio-Canada, The Comedy Network, and TVA.
+This includes the original Just for Laughs series; Just for Laughs: Galas, a series of four galas; and a newer series that premiered in 2012, Just for Laughs: All Access.

+Just for Laughs' television productions are also broadcast outside of Canada on over 150 platforms.
+American audiences can watch JFL programming via HBO, FOX, ABC, Comedy Central, Showtime, Hulu, and more.
 A UK series, also entitled Just for Laughs, aired on Channel 4 from 1987 to 1996.

-Just For Laughs Australia screens on the Ten Network in Australia and features highlights from the festival with an emphasis on Australian comedy performers.
+Just for Laughs Australia screens on the Ten Network in Australia and features highlights from the festival with an emphasis on Australian comedy performers.

-The festival has also lent its name to a hidden camera comedy series, Just for Laughs: Gags, which has also been aired by various Canadian channels, and has been sold internationally.
+The festival has also lent its name to a hidden camera comedy series, Just for Laughs Gags, which has also been aired by various Canadian channels, and has been sold internationally.
+Adapted from Gags is Just Kidding, a show with a similar premise but with kids pulling pranks.

+Just for Laughs also produces Humour Resources, a series starring Jon Dore as a retired comedian-turned-human resources manager for comedy.

-In 2018, Radio-Canada and The Comedy Network (now called CTV Comedy Channel) briefly dropped all Just for Laughs programming, apparently caused by Gilbert Rozon allegations of sexual misconduct.
-TVA continued to air Just for Laughs: Gags, but renamed Les Gags.
-CBC Television still air Just for Laughs: Gags with no changes.
+In 2018, Radio-Canada and The Comedy Network (now called CTV Comedy Channel) briefly dropped all Just for Laughs programming, apparently caused by Gilbert Rozon's allegations of sexual misconduct.
+TVA continued to air Just for Laughs Gags, but renamed Les Gags.
+CBC Television still air Just for Laughs Gags with no changes.
 Following the festival's subsequent ownership changes, CTV Comedy and other Bell Media channels have resumed airing festival programming.

+Just for Laughs also owns a record label titled JFL Originals, which publishes multi-comedian albums recorded in different cities across North America.